anoopsarkar/nlp-class/hw0.md

 You should follow the steps in this document to make sure that everything is working for you.

+0. Join a group.
+The maximum group size is four.
+Decide on a group name.
+Make it memorable.
+Register yourself as a group on [Coursys](https://courses.cs.sfu.ca)

 1. Visit the course submission page at [sfu-nlp-class.appspot.com](http://sfu-nlp-class.appspot.com).
 You will need a Google account, if you don't already have one; use it to sign in.